Sarthakagarwal22/weather-app/README.md

 # weather-app
 This is node application that helps you to find the weather of the location you pass in as an arugument to the terminal.

-It uses google maps api and weather api to tell the weather of the specified location To run the app, you need to first install node and npm.
+It uses google maps api and weather api [darksky](darksky.net) to tell the weather of the specified location.

+This node app uses promises rather than using callbacks ,to chain the responses from the different API's

+To run the app, you need to first install node and npm.

 To install node, Find the instructions [here](https://nodejs.org/en/download/package-manager/)